yuntai229/Onion-Architecture-Go/README.md

     make migrate-reload
     ```

+## Debug

+We choose [zap](https://github.com/uber-go/zap) package which maintained by **Uber**, to implement in our log system.
+We also add **request-id** for each request, showed in log in every function entry point to identify the same request, and finally return in response header for tracing log more precisely.

-## Notice
+## Env Config

-If you wnat to change the db config (database, port, password), you need to edit **/env/local-docker/rdb.yaml**, **docker-compose.yaml** file and **Makefile**.
+1. If you wnat to change the db config (database, port, password), you need to edit **/env/local-docker/rdb.yaml**, **docker-compose.yaml** file and **Makefile**.
 The other config changes, your check point will be in **cmd/config.go** file.

+2. We decide which env be executed by flag **APP_ENV**.

-About the online environment config including uat, product ...etc, we prefer you to store it in credentials services.
+3. About the online environment config including uat, product ...etc, we prefer you to store it in credentials services.